gravitational/teleport/docs/5.0/preview/upcoming-releases.md

 !!! warning

     We pushed beta release date to Feb 15th 2021.
-    We moved U2F and Access workflows to 6.1 release to reduce scope and match the promised March 1st release date.
+    We moved U2F and Access Workflows to 6.1 release to reduce scope and match the promised March 1st release date.

 ### Features